 The plant A. mexicana is used for various medicinal purposes.
-The leaves areal part is mostly use as Anti-malaria, anti-microbial, anti-hepatitis, anti-diabetic, anti-HIV and anti-oxidants to mention but few, generally the data presented in this study provide evidence that the leaves of A. mexicana may contain biologically active compounds with potential values in the treatment of various disease as mention above.
+The leaves areal part is mostly use as Anti-malaria, anti-microbial, anti-hepatitis, anti-diabetic, anti HIV and anti-oxidants to mention but few, generally the data presented in this study provide evidence that the leaves of A. mexicana contain biologically active compounds with potential values in the treatment of various disease as mention above.
 The leaves when extracted with methanol gave extractable values of; 15.5, 17.3, 16.8, 16.7 and 15.9g respectively yielding a total of 81.9g for the entire extractions.

 Phytochemical screening of methanol extract of A. mexicana indicated the presence of certain secondary metabolites such as of Alkaloids, Flavonoids, Terpenoids, Reducing Sugar, Tannins, Saponins and absence of Steroids and Anthraquinones.
-Thus, confirming the medicinal claims of certain traditional medical practitioners that the leaf of A. mexicana have antimalarial, antibacterial and analgesic effect due to the presence of these secondary metabolites.
-And the results of this work is in agreement with the work of Al-baizyd [14], who also reported that A. mexicana can be used to treat several diseases, thus these metabolites might be responsible for these activities.
-The preliminary phytochemical screening investigation of A. mexicana may help in the recognition of the bioactive compounds and it may lead to the discovery and development of new drugs.
+Thus confirming the medicinal claims of certain traditional medical practitioners that the leaves of A. mexicana have antimalarial, antibacterial and analgesic effect due to the presence of these secondary metabolites.
+And the results of this work is in agreement with the work of Al-Baizyd 2012, who also reported that A. mexicana can be used to treat several diseases, thus these metabolites might be responsible for these activities.
+The preliminary phytochemical screening investigation of A. mexicana will help in the recognition of the bioactive compounds and it may lead to the discovery and development of new drugs.
 These tests will also facilitate separation of pharmacologically active chemical compounds.
 Therefore A. mexicana leaves contain many secondary metabolites which are responsible for various medicinal properties and will be of great importance in phytomedicine like alkaloids which are reported to have many pharmacological activities such as Analgesic, Anti-malarial activity.
-Tannins are responsible for the antioxidant activities or free radical scavenging activities and heart disease prevention as reported by Mamta., et al [7].
-These phenolic compounds found in this work may contribute to the anti-oxidative properties and usefulness of these in herbal medicament, because phenols have been reported to be useful in the preparation of some antimicrobial compounds such as dettol and cresol [20].
+Tannins are responsible for the antioxidant activities or free radical scavenging activities and heart disease prevention as reported by [7].
+These phenolic compounds found in this work may contribute to the anti-oxidative properties and usefulness of these in herbal medicament, because phenols have been reported to be useful in the preparation of some antimicrobial compounds such as dettol and cresol [21].

-The presence of the above phytochemicals make the leaves pharmacologically active, these phyto-constituents are been reported to be responsible for all medicinal uses as well as the poisoning effects of A. mexicana leaf.
-The phenolic content of the methanol extract of A. mexicana leaves from this work were calculated to be 91.55 ± 0.21 mg of GAE, which is similar to the studies of Rajeshwari., et al. 2013 who reported that the maximum phenolic content of A. mexicana is in the range of 70 mg of GAE to 150 mg of GAE.
-The reported data for total phenolic content are a basis of assessment of the antioxidative and preventive role of A. mexicana leaves against free radical's effect, which is in agreement with the findings of Roya., et al. 2013, who reported that phenolic compounds are a class of antioxidant agents which act as free radical terminator and their bioactivities may be related to their abilities to chelate metals and scavenge free radicals.
+The presence of the above phytochemicals makes the leaves pharmacologically active, these phyto-constituents are being reported to be responsible for all medicinal uses as well as the poisoning effects of A. mexicana.
+The phenolic content of the methanol extract of A. mexicana leaves from this work were calculated to be 91.55 ± 0.21 mg of GAE, which was in agreement with the studies of Rajeshwari., et al. 2013 who reported that the maximum phenolic content of A. mexicana is in the range of 70 mg of GAE to 150mg of GAE.
+The reported data for total phenolic content are a basis of assessment of the antioxidative and preventive role of A. mexicana leaves against free radical's effects as reported by Roya., et al. 2013, who said that phenolic compounds are a class of antioxidant agents which act as free radical terminator and their bioactivities may be related to their abilities to chelate metals and scavenge free radicals.
 Thus A. mexicana could be used as a potential preventive intervention for free radical-mediated diseases.
-Hence A. mexicana leaves could serve as natural antioxidant supplement when administered to human system and can serve the purpose of artificial or synthetic antioxidant drugs with less harmful side effects since it has been reported to have a wide safety margin in literatures (Yusuf and Ukamaka 2018).
+Hence A. mexicana leaves could serve as natural antioxidant supplement when administered to human system and can serve the purpose of artificial or synthetic antioxidant drugs with less harmful side effects.